HasanGoni/HasanGoni.github.io/_posts/2022-01-10-apex_installation_problem.md

 ## Summary

 * Need compatible pytorch version and cuda toolkit, for apex installation
-* after that follow pip installation apex from git repo
+* After that follow pip installation apex from git repo